EricZinda/Perplexity/backlog.md

   - Basically the state at any given node of the tree represents the restricted values of the variables at that point

 Plurals work
+    - Need to implement "only 2 files are large" and have it fail when there are a lot which are the only 2 files?
     - work through the tests and make them work in new regime
     - Should remove duplicates before reporting answers
     - Really slow: Example28